cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/05_access_management.md

 > If you map a rule to a group called _Database_, only users or servers mapped (in their [access cards](/access_management/#access-cards)) to that group will be able to access the given port.

 ## Access Cards
-An access card in a Shieldoo Mesh network maps firewall rules and groups to specific servers or users.
+An access card in a Shieldoo Secure Network maps firewall rules and groups to specific servers or users.
 In other words, it determines which services users or servers can access within the network.

 ### Creating Server Access Cards
 The following steps describe how to create access cards for servers:
-1. Log in to your organization's Shieldoo Mesh web application.
+1. Log in to your organization's Shieldoo Secure Network web application.
 2. Enable __Expert Mode__.
 3. Go to the __Devices__ \| __Servers__ section.
 4. Open the context menu of the server for which you want to create an access card.